February 12, 2001

 The Hunt for Extrasolar Planets

-The Kepler spacecraft launches on a mission to search for planets outside our solar system.
+The Kepler Space Telescope launches on a mission to search for planets outside our solar system.
 This first-of-its-kind spacecraft uses a technique known as the "transit" method to search for planets orbiting distant stars.
-As a planet moves in front of the star's disk, the light from the star dims ever so slightly and in a regular cycle.
-Kepler can detect these cycles to detect a planet and also to approximate its size and orbit.
+As a planet moves in front of the star's disk, the light from the star dims ever so slightly in a regular cycle.
+The telescope can use these cycles to detect a planet and approximate its size and orbit.
+Kepler operates until October 30, 2018 and discovers 2,662 extrasolar planets.

 December 8, 2010